 Things went badly in India, too.
 The cannabis seeds that British colonists planted there turned out to be ganja—great to smoke, but terrible for making rope.
 "Interestingly though, Banks imports hashish to England and gives some to the poet Samuel Coleridge—and becomes the first hash supplier in Britain," Jiggens claims.

 It might be what you learned in school, but the theory that Australia was founded purely as a penal colony has been disputed for decades.
 Sailing from Britain to Botany Bay made for a long, dangerous, and expensive voyage.
 The First Fleet took eight months to get from Portsmouth to New South Wales.
 Conditions were poor, the death rate was high.
-Sailing to the other side of the world just to relocate a bunch of prisoners does seem a little strange, and many historians would agree with Jiggens to an extent.
+Sailing to the other side of the world in order to relocate a bunch of prisoners does seem a little strange, and many historians would agree with Jiggens to an extent.

-The penal colony theory initially came unstuck back in 1966 when historian Geoffrey Blainey published his book The Tyranny of Distance, which dares to suggest the British Empire colonised Australia for reasons other than re-settling convicts.
+The penal colony theory initially came unstuck back in 1966 when historian Geoffrey Blainey published his book The Tyranny of Distance, which dares to suggest the British colonised Australia for reasons other than re-settling convicts.
 While controversial at the time, Blainey's book inspired a new generation of historians to look at the history of New South Wales in a more nuanced way.
 One of them, La Trobe University historian Alan Frost, has published two respected books that take inspiration from Blainey's research—Botany Bay: the Real Story and The First Fleet: the Real Story.

-So while Australia as secret strategic cannabis colony sounds like a crackpot theory at first, Jiggens' wider argument makes a bit of sense.
+So while Australia as a secret strategic cannabis colony sounds like a crackpot theory at first, Jiggens' wider argument makes a bit of sense.
 British colonists arrived here not just to dump their spare criminals, but to conquer.
 To assert their dominance not only over a culture that had lived on the land for thousands of years before them, but an entire region of the world.
 Seems kind of on-brand to me.

 "If you control Australia you control the Pacific Ocean, the Indian Ocean, the Southern Ocean," Jiggens tells me, sounding less and less like a conspiracy theorist with every passing second.
 "Australia is probably the most strategic continent for a country which wants to be the head of the world."